Are You Overpaying for Fulfillment? 5 Hidden Fees to Watch

 Amazon Buy Shipping & SFP

 Both platforms are certified for Amazon Buy Shipping, meaning they help sellers remain compliant with Amazon’s policies and tracking requirements.
-However, only Cahoot supports Seller Fulfilled Prime (SFP).
+However, only Cahoot supports Seller Fulfilled Prime (SFP) as a core operational capability.

 For Amazon SFP sellers, this is a major differentiator.
 Cahoot’s compliance engine ensures same-day label printing, cut-off time enforcement, and late-delivery prevention.
-Veeqo does not support this, which rules it out for many brands trying to maintain the Prime badge.
+Veeqo can be used for SFP-related OTDR-protected label workflows for sellers who ensure their Amazon settings and shipping workflow meet the current program requirements.

 Data You Can Actually Use